 As for famous people with maltese..
 Elizabeth Taylor, Britney Spears, Heather Locklear, and Jessica Simpson's mom all own a maltese..
 Jessica Simpson has a maltese mix.

 Inherited Disorders: Portosystematic Shunt, Luxatted Patella, Collapsing Trachea, White Dog Shaker Syndrome.
-All from same book I mentioned in my last post.

 Those were some of the health problems I was going to mention, but little peanut beat me to it!